alessandro-lima/Qos-flux/README.md

 Copyright (c) 2018 Alessandro Lima alessandrolima1987@gmail.com

 # About
-QoS-Flux is dynamic traffic shaping for SDN in different flows (elephants vs. mice, alpha vs. beta and Cheetah vs. snails) on one or more switches in an SDN network.
+QoS-Flux is Quality of Service Dynamic Rules for SDN in different flows (elephants vs. mice, alpha vs. beta and Cheetah vs. snails) on one or more switches in an SDN network.
 It does this by invoking the iproute tc command automatically.
 The script was developed in the Shell Script language based on the SuperShaper-SOHO 2.0 project and Wonder Shaper 1.4.
 This script has the perspective of improving SDN (Software Defined Network) networks in relation to packet loss, delay, jitter and bandwidth in different streams.
 To run this script, you will need iproute2 (tc) and the Linux kernel netfilter installed.
 The howto of the TC filter can be found here: http://lartc.org/howto/lartc.qdisc.filters.html.
 The Man page of the u32 classifier can be found here: http://man7.org/linux/man-pages/man8/tc-u32.8.html.